GregValiant/GV-PostProcessors/README.md

 **Max E Speed and Jerk Decoupler**
 	Goes through the Gcode and at every retraction/prime it changes the Max E Speed with M203.
 Before the retraction/prime the speed is increased so retraction/prime is at the set speed.
 After the retract/prime event; the speed is reduced so that flow increases in the gcode will not under-extrude.
 The script works with Absolute Extrusion, Relative Extrusion, Firmware Retraction, Marlin and RepRap, and allows for separate settings for dual extruders.
 	Jerk settings are included for the extruder(s).
+	NOTE This has been superceded by the Cura Engine plugin for Max Volumetric Speed that actually changes the F values in the gcode file.

 -----------------------------------------------------------------------------
 Plugin Extensions for Cura: